 However, the independent inquiry final report must be made public, much like what was done in Victoria Climbié’s case, and after knowing all the facts, I am confident there will be a number of recommendations made in order to improve the child protection system and to develop the necessary checks and balances for service providers.

 A number of past inquiries around the world looking into children’s services found that no system can ensure deaths do not occur, but authorities need to have a high level of accountability, training and evidence-based practice.
 In my view, social workers need to be allowed to do their job and not have their professional opinions ignored.
 We certainly need a bigger emphasis on multi-disciplinary collaboration to safeguard children.
-Above all, we need top managers to be competent in the field and to be free from hidden (or not so hidden) agendas.

 Victoria Climbié would have celebrated her 26th birthday last November.
 Both Victorias share the fact that they left this world way too soon.
 My thoughts and prayers are with those who carry either of them in their hearts.
 They will never be forgotten.
 This is to all the children who come in contact with frontline child protective services: May you find a safe environment where you are loved, nurtured and cared for.